-The TIA PHN program is a collaboration of Field Nurse Home Visiting programs in Sonoma, Napa and San Francisco Counties with plans for a rigorous academic evaluation to measure effectiveness.
+The TIA PHN Nurse Home Visiting program is a collaboration of Field Nurse Home Visiting programs in Sonoma, Napa and San Francisco Counties.
+The program is currently participating in rigorous academic evaluation through UCSF to measure effectiveness.
 The ultimate goal is to develop an open source, evidence-based Field Nursing Program with identified outcomes and use of a specific curriculum.

 Low income (Medi-Cal eligible) pregnant persons and families with children under 5 who have experienced, or are at risk for trauma (historical or current) and are experiencing medical and/or social challenges.

 - Mitigation of toxic stress

 Rates of immunization, contraception, primary and dental care, insurance, and breastfeeding at par with broader Medi-Cal population.

 - Earliest identification and referral for depression (adults) & developmental delay (children).

 - Increased parental understanding of Adverse Childhood Experiences (ACEs) effects on their individual and family health and well-being.